KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 Komodo Notary Node currently only works on Linux.
 To setup Komodo Notary Node be sure you have a solid server with the following minimum requirements:

-- OS: Ubuntu 18.x or Debian 10.x is recommended.
+- OS: Debian/Ubuntu LTS x64 - minimal installation with Openssh server (recommended).
 - CPU: A High-Performance CPU (e.g. Xeon, i7/i9, Ryzen, EPYC, etc.)
 - RAM: 64 GB or more
 - Disk: 1 TB SSD or greater